-1 Shift the transmission to neutral.

-If the temperature is 50 °F (10 °C) or below, pull the fast idle knob fully up.

-3 With the throttle closed.
-Pull the clutch lever all the way in, and depress the start button.

-About a minute after the engine starts, push the fast idle knob back all the way to fully OFF.
+- 1 Shift the transmission to neutral. - 2 If the temperature is 50 °F (10 °C) or below, pull the fast idle knob fully out. - 3 With the throttle closed, pull the clutch lever all the way in and depress the start button. - 4 About a minute after the engine starts, push the fast idle knob back all the way to fully OFF.
 If idling is unstable, open the throttle slightly.